Window Display Sponsored by Neiman Marcus

 Solution: Recreate the site—inch by inch.

-In tight collaboration with our technical director Allie Fitzgerald, we used AutoCAD to create true-to-scale models of the space, and Illustrator for sketches.
+In close collaboration with our technical director, Allie Fitzgerald, we used AutoCAD to create true-to-scale models of the space and Illustrator for sketches.
+We quickly and flexibly iterated on butterfly placement calculations, ensuring precise measurements for module creation and ultimately achieving the design intent.

 © 2025 Nader Sadoughi